The Aussie Over 50s Guide to Moving Location!

 Do not call the family just yet!
 Everyone will tell not to do this and not to that.
 Allow time to decide how you want the move to go first.

-Don't ask the neighbours!
-They don't know what you own or have and they will know if you!
+Do not ask the neighbours!
+They do not know what you own or have and they will know if you!

 You need to set out a plan once you have decided to move take your time and develop a plan of action.